Law of Contract Mains Questions Series Part-VII: Important Questions for Judiciary, APO & University Exams | Part - VII of X

 ‘A’ enters into a contract with ‘B’, an interior decorator.
 ‘B’ has promised to execute a turnkey project which includes design and supply of furniture and furnishings for Rs.
 20,000/-.
 ‘A’ pays ‘B’ Rs.
 1, 00,000/- in advance.
 ‘B’ dies within one week after he has received an advance payment of Rs.
 1, 00,000/-, without furnishing drawing, furniture, etc.What are the remedies available to ‘A’ under the Indian Contract Act and the law of succession?
 Whether legal representatives of ‘B’ are liable to perform the promise made by ‘B’?
 [DJS 2018]

 Yamuna Developers Pvt.
-Ltd. (YDPL) contracted with Jaipur Tiles Ltd. (JTL) for supplying various kinds of tiles to its Green Valley Project with the actual cost of Rs.
+Ltd. (YDPL) contracted with Jaipur Tiles Ltd. (JTL) for supplying various kinds of tiles to its Green Valley Project with an actual cost of Rs.
 50, 00,000.
 JTL fulfilled its own part but YDPL had paid only Rs.
 20, 00,000.
 After one year, JTL agreed to accept Rs.
 20, 00,000 in satisfaction with its claim of Rs.
-30, 00,000.
+30,00,000.
 Later on, JTL filed a suit for the enforcement of contractual obligations.
 Decide the case on the basis of relevant legal provisions and case law.
 [HJS 2011]